TooTimeTooTimeTooTime: Music and lyrics

 Musically, "TooTimeTooTimeTooTime" is an electropop and synth-pop song that is built around a soft, insistent four-on-the-floor tropical house beat, running for a length of three minutes and 28 seconds (3:28).
 The song contains a unique structure that subverts the common "loud-quiet verse-chorus" format and instead gradually builds in intensity as it progresses.
 Pyror Stroud of PopMatters noted the song contains a "sheer, implacable momentum" that continuously builds before culminating in a climax that he deemed "the closest [the 1975] has come to pure pop perfection".
 According to sheet music published at Musicnotes.com by Hal Leonard Music Publishing, "TooTimeTooTimeTooTime" is set in the time signature of common time with a moderate tempo of 116 beats per minute.
 The track is composed in the key of Ab major, with Healy's vocals ranging between the notes of E♭3 and E♭4.
-It follows a chord progression of D–Bm7–E(add4)–A(add9)/C. "TooTimeTooTimeTooTime" has a breezy, melodic production, composed of upbeat Afropop-influenced percussion, fuzzy synth textures, and upbeat groove, watery synth chords, a steady kick drum pulse, funk-style electric guitar lines, pitch-shifted vocal samples, electronic flourishes and piano stabs.
+It follows a chord progression of Db–Bbm7–Eb(add4)–Ab(add9)/C. "TooTimeTooTimeTooTime" has a breezy, melodic production, composed of upbeat Afropop-influenced percussion, fuzzy synth textures, and upbeat groove, watery synth chords, a steady kick drum pulse, funk-style electric guitar lines, pitch-shifted vocal samples, electronic flourishes and piano stabs.
 The song's production also draws from house music, Afrobeats, dancehall, sophisti-pop, ambient, bubblegum pop, indietronica, disco, piano house, electronic music and Europop.